 Case: To store your cello, you want a solid case because the instrument is very fragile.
 If the cello is for a student, a sturdy case is much more of a necessity.
 Most beginner cello outfits include a soft case, however, just in case (no pun intended), there are some great hard cello cases on Amazon.

-Rosin: Rosin is applied to your bow and used to create friction between your bow and cello.
+Rosin: Rosin is applied to your bow and used to create friction between your bow and the cello.
 Without rosin, your cello wouldn’t make any sound.

 Bow: Choosing the right cello bow to use with your cello is essential.
 You’ll want to be sure it sounds good but at an affordable price.

-Rock Stop: The rock stop is optional, however permits you to keep the cello from slipping.
+Rock Stop: The rock stop is optional, however, permits you to keep the cello from slipping.

 Extra Strings: Whereas not as likely to break or fray as violin strings, cello strings do sometimes break.
 Keeping an additional pair in your case is very advisable.
-You’ll be able to take a look at our review of the best cello strings to see which of them are best for you.
+You’ll be able to take a look at our review of the best cello strings to see which of them is best for you.